-Wonderfully satisfying Summer Vegetable Chili with fresh garden produce!
-Highly customizable and makes a quick & easy weeknight meal.
+This satisfying Summer Vegetable Chili is made with beans and fresh garden produce.
+It is customizable and makes a quick and easy lunch or dinner!

 Summer Vegetable Chili

 - 1 yellow summer squash (or another zucchini or mushrooms)

 - 1 bell pepper (I use orange)

 - 2 cups vegetable broth